-average weekly wage -The total wages earned in your base period, divided by the number of base weeks you worked.
+average weekly wage - The total wages earned in your base period, divided by the number of base weeks you worked.

 base period - A period of time used to determine if you qualify for UI benefits and to calculate your benefit amount.
 A regular base period is the first 4 of the last 5 completed calendar quarters before the week you file an initial claim.
 Alternate base periods may be used if a person claiming unemployment insurance benefits does not qualify using the regular base period.
+Also called a "base year."

 base week - A week in which you earn a minimum amount.
-For claims filed in 2017, a base week is one in which you earn at least \$168.
+For claims filed in 2018, a base week is one in which you earn at least \$169.
 Base weeks are used to calculate the unemployment insurance benefit you are entitled to.

 base year - The first 4 of the last 5 completed calendar quarters before the week you file an initial claim.
 Also called a regular base period.
+Also called a "base period."

-benefit amount, maximum - The maximum weekly benefit amount for unemployment insurance for claims filed in 2017 is \$677.
+benefit amount, maximum - The maximum weekly benefit amount for unemployment insurance for claims filed in 2018 is \$681.

-benefit rate, weekly - The unemployment insurance benefit rate you are eligible for: 60% of your average weekly wage, up to the maximum amount of \$677 in 2017.
+benefit rate, weekly - The unemployment insurance benefit rate you are eligible for: 60% of your average weekly wage, up to the maximum amount of \$681 in 2018.